Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

 Find $(m,w)\in\mathscr M$ minimizing the functional

 where we adopt the following convention: if $m(t,x)=0$ for some $(t,x)\in Q_T$, then

 \end{problem}

-The Fenchel-Rockafellar duality theorem aids in understanding the duality between Problems \ref{var1} and \ref{var2}, as detailed in Section \ref{sec4}.
-There, we build on the ideas developed in \cite{Card1order} to establish the duality result in Theorem \ref{duality}.
+The Fenchel-Rockafellar duality theorem aids in understanding the duality between Problems \ref{var1} and \ref{var2}.
+These duality relations have been explored previously in the context of Hamilton--Jacobi equations, see \cite{EGom3}, \cite{MR2883292},\cite{MR2354987}, \cite{gomes2020large}, for example.
+As detailed in Section \ref{sec4}, we build on the ideas developed in \cite{Card1order} to establish the duality result in Theorem \ref{duality}.
 According to this theorem, Problem \ref{var2} has a minimum $(m,w)$ with $m\in L^q$ for some $p>1$.
-This is not necessarily the case for Problem \ref{var1}; due to the non-coercivity of $-u_t+H(\nabla u)$, this problem may not admit a minimum in the set $u\in\mathcal C^1([0,T]\times\overline{\Omega})$.
-We address this matter in Section \ref{sec5}, where we relax Problem \ref{var1} by extending $\mathcal I$ to a larger set of functions, see Problem \ref{var3}.
+This is not necessarily the case for Problem \ref{var1}; due to the non-coercivity of $-u_t+ {H(x,\nabla u)}$, this problem may not admit a minimum in the set $u\in\mathcal C^1([0,T]\times\overline{\Omega})$.
+To address the potential failure of Problem \ref{var1} to have a solution, we introduce a relaxed version in Section \ref{sec5}, where we expand the admissible set to preserve duality with Problem \ref{var2}, allowing us to recover existence results and establish a connection between the original and relaxed problems.
 A similar idea was used in \cite{Card1order} and \cite{CardGrab} for coercive Hamiltonian $H$ and cost function $f$, in \cite{Graber} for linearly bounded Hamiltonians, \cite{Tono2019} for the planning problem.
-The problems were studied under periodic boundary conditions in all of these references.
+The problems in all of these references were studied under periodic boundary conditions.
 Here, the Neumann conditions present the main technical difficulty.

-By approximating subsolutions of the Hamilton-Jacobi equation with smooth functions, we can establish the duality between Problem \ref{var3} and Problem \ref{var2}, see Theorem \ref{thm:duality}.
+By approximating subsolutions of the Hamilton--Jacobi equation with smooth functions, we establish the duality between Problem \ref{var3} and Problem \ref{var2}, see Theorem \ref{thm:duality}.
 Next, in Section \ref{sec6}, we show the existence of a minimizer for Problem \ref{var3}.
 We do this by considering a minimizing sequence $v^\eps$ for Problem \ref{var2} and establishing its convergence within the enlarged space $\mathscr K$ to the minimum.
 For this, we need a careful study of the convergence at the boundary to ensure the convergence of the boundary integral in $\mathcal I$.
 Next, in Section \ref{sec7}, we show that minima of Problems \ref{var3} and \ref{var2} provide solutions of Problem \ref{problem_mfg}.
 Moreover, any solution to Problem \ref{problem_mfg} yields minimizers for Problems \ref{var3} and \ref{var2}.
 Lastly, Section \ref{sec8} establishes the uniqueness of solutions to Problem \ref{problem_mfg} and ends the proof of Theorem \ref{thm:main}.